It is best practice to search using both keywords and subject headings.

 You may be able to improve the relevancy of your results by searching for terms in specific fields.

-Recent change (Sept 2021): Embase now aligns with MEDLINE with .kf for author supplied keywords
+Recent change (Sept 2021): Embase and Emcare now align with MEDLINE with .kf for author supplied keywords

 Commonly used fields for systematic reviews: databases available via Ovid (selection)